ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

         # Reference by module name, including description
         - module: cisco.aci.aci_tenant
           description: ACI module to create tenants on a Cisco ACI fabric.

+        # Reference by plugin name
+        - plugin: ansible.builtin.file
+          plugin_type: lookup

+        # Reference by plugin name, including description
+        - plugin: ansible.builtin.file
+          plugin_type: lookup
+          description: You can use the ansible.builtin.file lookup to read files on the controller.

         # Reference by rST documentation anchor
         - ref: aci_guide